 Customers remain challenged to continue their digital journeys, will need to manage costs carefully and access technology to support the new workplace environment we are facing.
 We will support them and will continue to seek innovative ideas and solutions to meet their changing needs.
-Staying close to customer needs during challenging economic conditions is important and underpins our commitment to offering solutions relevant to their needs.

-Alongside the significant shifts we now see in the workplace, the trends we have seen towards Digitalisation, Hybrid Cloud and the need to protect against security risks continue to be the main changes in the market.
+Staying close to customer needs during challenging economic conditions is important and underpins our commitment to offering solutions relevant to their towards Digitalisation, Hybrid Cloud and the need to protect against security risks continue to be the main changes in the market.
 I expect that these trends will remain the key themes for the future and we work with customers and vendors to deliver appropriate solutions